jbreitfelder/Daily_activity_data_analysis/README.md

 ## Author : Joanne Breitfelder

-Note : This project has been realised in the framework of the Coursera online specialisation in Data Science (Reproducible reasearch).
+Note : This project has been realised in the framework of the online specialisation in Data Science provided by the Johns Hopkins University (Baltimore), and available on the Coursera web site.

 ## Introduction